achilimoniuk/Tool-for-comparing-XML-Attributes-and-Excel-Lines/README.md

 ## Requirements
 To run this tool, make sure you have the following packages installed:

-http.client
-json
-ssl
-requests
+- lxml
-pandas
+- pandas
-ast
-numpy
-tqdm
-time
+- time
+- progressbar
+- logging
+- tqdm
-datetime
+- datetime
-inquirer
-csv
-matplotlib
+- matplotlib
-pptx
+- pptx
-dataframe_image
+- dataframe_image
-seaborn
-statistics
-termcolor
+- termcolor
-docx
+- docx

 ## Usage
 1. Prepare the Excel and XML files that you want to analyze.
 Ensure that the necessary data is available in both files.